Oxen in Chinese mythology: Zodiacal ox

 The "Chinese zodiac" consists of a twelve-year cycle, each year being associated with a certain creature.
 The second in the cycle is the Ox.
 One account is that the order of the beings-of-the-year is due to their order in completing a contest of racing across a river, in the so-called Great Race: the race being to determine which creatures, in which order, would be the namesakes of the twelve-year cycle.
 The race was run, and swum, the finishing line being across a great river.
-The Rat and the Ox crossed easily enough, the Ox due to being large and powerful and adept both on land and in water: the Rat asked the good-natured Ox for a ride on its back, but then ungratefully jumped off at the last minute to cross the finish line first.
-This is told to explain why the Rat and the Ox do not get along together.
+The Rat and the Ox crossed easily enough, the Ox due to being large and powerful and adept both on land and in water: the cunning and ruthless Rat asked the good-natured Ox for a ride on its back, but then ungratefully jumped off at the last minute to cross the finish line first and win the first place position.
+This initially angered the Ox, but later came to greatly admire the Rat's shrewd and calculating nature, and as a result the Ox came to respect the Rat, making the two signs highly compatible with mutual respect.